With 2018/19 Fantasy Premier League now over, The Scout reviews each position to highlight players to consider for 2019/20.

 Starting at a cost of £4.5m and rising to £5.1m, he returned 29.2 points per million (ppm).

-However, De Gea equalled that ratio last season and Alisson surpassed it this term with 29.8 ppm.
+However, De Gea equalled that ratio in 2017/18 and Alisson surpassed it last term with 29.8 ppm.

 That highlights the outstanding value on offer and could convince FPL managers to invest more of their budget in goal in 2019/20.